-If you accept vouchers or credit notes as compensation, you can’t claim for cash from your insurer as well as this would be a double claim.
+If you accept vouchers or refund credit notes (RCNs) as compensation, you can’t claim for cash from your insurer as well, as this would be a double claim.

-Legally, you should be able to reject vouchers and get cash refunds instead, but many holiday firms are ignoring this rule.
+Legally, you should be able to reject vouchers and get cash refunds instead, but many holiday firms have ignored this rule.

 After campaigning from Which?, the government confirmed that RCNs will be covered by the travel industry’s Atol scheme.
 This means if you accept an RCN and your holiday provider goes bust, your money will be protected.